List of Merlin characters: Gaius

 When Gaius was briefly possessed by a goblin, the goblin attempted to escape detection by accusing Merlin of sorcery- taking advantage of the fact that Merlin couldn't hurt him without hurting Gaius-, but this plan was threatened when Arthur and Gwen saw through the goblin's actions, recognising that Gaius would never take such pleasure in the idea of Merlin facing execution.
 Gwen even assisted Merlin in preparing a poison to 'kill' Gaius long enough to drive the goblin out of him so that Merlin could recapture it and an antidote to bring Gaius back, Gaius subsequently clearing Merlin of the charges the goblin had accused him of.
 On a later occasion, Gaius was briefly reunited with his old fiancée, Alice, who had been forced to flee the kingdom due to Uther's prosecution of magic, but Merlin's discovery that she was under the influence of a manticore forced her to leave once again even after he and Gaius destroyed the manticore, although Gaius chose to stay behind in order to continue guiding Merlin.
 When Morgana and Morgause attempted to conquer Camelot with an immortal army, Gaius played an important role in the final confrontation, attacking- and possibly fatally wounding Morgause to give Merlin time to empty the Cup of Life and deprive the sisters of their immortal army.

 Gaius was still very active in series four.
 He explains about how dangerous the Dorocha spirits are but does not know how to defeat them.
 He cared for Uther and as Arthur he moaned his father's death.
 He did not like the return of Julius Borden as he knew his plan about stealing the dragon's egg.
 When Morgana employed a wizard called Alator to find out who Emrys is Gaius was kidnapped by Alator to reveal the real secret about Merlin.
 He then meets Morgana the very first time since the end of series three, where he begs her to kill him but she refuses to do it, because first she wanted to receive information about Emrys from him.
-During the final of series four he sits in the dungeons with Elyan and Gawaine, where he lies depressed, weak and dying.
+During the final of series four he sits in the dungeons with Elyan and Gwaine, where he lies depressed, weak and dying.
 When Morgana gives them tiny pieces of bread for supper he does not agree to share and gives the food away to the knights, saying that the only thing he does not fear is death.
-He along with Elyan and Gawaine are rescued by Percival to face Morgana.
+He along with Elyan and Gwaine are rescued by Percival to face Morgana.
 He is last seen during Arthur's and Guinevere's wedding while standing next to Merlin and together with the crowd shouting "Long live the Queen!".